What do I need to know about the different Blues networks?

 We have different HMO networks throughout the state.
 Some are broad and include doctors and hospitals in almost every county in Michigan.
 Others are small and based in a certain geographic area.
 They're called local health insurance networks.

 For example, with our Preferred plans, you have access to our entire HMO network, which includes doctors and hospitals in all but 10 Upper Peninsula counties.
 Some plans have smaller networks because they're limited to certain regions.
 These are usually our Local, Metro and Partnered plans.

 When you have an HMO plan, you choose a primary care physician from your plan's network.
 They coordinate your care and refer you to specialists in the network.

 Our Metro Detroit EPO plans have an EPO network.
 EPO stands for Exclusive Provider Organization.
 You choose the doctors you want to see from the Metro Detroit EPO network in Livingston, Macomb, Oakland, St. Clair, Washtenaw and Wayne counties.

 Care you get outside the network isn't covered unless it's an emergency or you get special approval from your plan.
-You can use our Find a Doctor tool to see a list of doctors and hospitals in this network.
+You can find a doctor or hospital in your network at bcbsm.com.

 Staying in your plan's network